kshedden/seqmatch/README.md

 * Windows: The left edges of windows, one of which must match exactly.

+* MinReadLength: Reads shorter than this length are skipped.

+* MaxReadLength: Reads longer than this length are truncated.

 * MinDinuc: The minimum number of distinct dinucleotides that must be present in a read (or it is dropped).
 This eliminates uninformative matches that take a lot of space and time to enumerate.